jacob-8/kitbook/packages/kitbook/src/docs/7-visual-regression-testing.md

           retention-days: 30
 ```

-It's important to note that snapshots will look slightly different on each platform, particularly because of font rendering differences, so we just use the ones created in a Linux CI environment for comparisons.
+Snapshots will look slightly different on each platform, mainly because of font rendering differences, so know that comparisons don't work well across different types of devices (e.g. your PC vs colleagues' Mac).
+So just use the ones created in a Linux CI environment for comparisons.

-**Great!** You've set up an essentially free visual regression testing system for your components!
+**Great!** You've set up a completely free visual regression testing system for your components!

 ## Further Tips